 What industry do you hope won’t exist in 10 years?
-I’ll go first and say MLMs or better known as pyramid selling.
+Some industries feel like they skirt the legal line, like MLMs, better known as pyramid selling.
 I cannot stand the “boss babe” culture and predatory methods these scams use to prey on stay-at-home mothers.

 It’s honestly infuriating that it passes as legal when it’s a pyramid scheme that gets off on a technicality.
 After asking the internet for their opinions, these are the top-voted industries.

 The number-one-voted response is the “Concert Ticket Mafia,” a name someone affectionately referred to Ticketmaster, StubHub, and Live Nation without hesitation.

 Okay, let’s face it, NOBODY likes being cold-called, and as someone who has done the cold-calling (Thanks, T-Mobile), trust me when I say nobody wants to do the job either.
 Someone joked, “I’ve been trying to reach you about your car’s extended warranty.”

 After everyone agreed that telemarketers suck, one shared that they use Tasker to auto-drop any call from a number that isn’t in their contacts.
 However, one user noted that he receives these calls from spoof numbers, so it looks like your loved one is calling.

 Someone admitted, “Having worked for both Verizon and AT&T, I can assure you that this isn’t a failure of those companies.
 On the contrary, it’s a boost to their profit.
 Telemarketers pay these companies to help telemarketers spoof numbers.”

 4. Mommy and Family Vloggers